 How is Spiritual Direction offered?

-After years of receiving spiritual direction, I found myself longing to become a spiritual director, so that I too, may usher individuals and groups into a safe space to find a confident intimacy with the trinity.
+After years of receiving spiritual direction, Bekah longed to be trained to become a spiritual director, so that she too, may usher individuals and groups into a safe space to experience intimacy with God.

 How do I begin receiving Spiritual Direction?

-If you are drawn to receiving spiritual direction, let's set up a complimentary 30-minute phone consultation to hear more about what you are longing for in this season, and if spiritual direction is a good fit.
-From there we can discuss logistics and cost.
+If you are drawn to receiving spiritual direction, let's set up a complimentary 30-minute phone consultation to hear more about what you are longing for in this season.
+If spiritual direction is a good fit, we can further discuss virtual or in-person logistics and cost.